CSK Auto: Operations

-Retail History
+Retail history

 CSK Auto was formed after a series of acquisitions in the auto parts space.

 In October 1971, Lucky Stores acquired Kragen Auto Supply with its 11 stores in a stock swap.
 Lucky also acquired Checker Auto Parts when it acquired Yellow Front Stores along with their corporate parent Valley Distributing for $45.9 million in stock in March 1978.

 In December 1983, the Pay 'n Save discount retail chain acquired Schuck's Auto Supply with its 58 stores.
 The merger was finalized on January 1, 1984, for $68.9 million in stock.
 In September, Eddie and Julius Trump of The Trump Group (no relations to Donald Trump or The Trump Organization) took control of the company.
 The following year, Pay 'n Save began to divest its non-core businesses.
 In November 1985, Pay 'n Save spun off Bi-Mart, Lamonts, and Schuck's to form a new company, Northern Pacific Corporation.

 In early December 1986, Lucky Stores announced it was selling its Checker Auto Parts and Kragen Auto Parts subsidiaries to the Northern Pacific Corporation, which also operated Schuck's, for $155 million.
 The combined entity operated 95 Schuck's stores in Oregon, Washington and Idaho, 175 Kragen stores in California and Nevada, and 202 Checker stores across 12 Western states.
 After the acquisition, the automotive division was briefly known as Checker/Schuck's/Kragen before becoming Northern Automotive.
-The transaction was completed withn three weeks of the announcement.
+The transaction was completed within three weeks of the announcement.

 In February 1988, Northern Automotive acquired 252 Auto Works stores in Michigan, Illinois, Indiana, Wisconsin, Kentucky, Missouri and West Virginia from Perry Drug Stores.
 The deal also included an automated distribution center in Dayton, Ohio that would be used to expand the Schuck's brand into Kansas City, Missouri.
 Northern Automotive later sold off the Auto Works chain with its 159 retail stores in Illinois, Indiana, Kentucky, Michigan, Missouri, Ohio and West Virginia to Hahn Automotive Warehouse in November 1993 for $13 million in cash.

 In October 1996, Investcorp acquired a controlling interest in CSK Auto (formerly Northern Automotive) after CSK failed to first go public in July 1996.
 CSK announced in December 1997 that it had filed with the SEC to go public through an initial public offering.
 The stock debuted in March 1998.